SymbolofMoon/SpringBootApplication/README.md

     - GET /api/images/{imageId}:: View a specific image associated with the user (authenticated request)
     - DELETE /api/images/{imageId}: Deletes a specific image from Imgur (authenticated request)

+## Points to consider
+- Implemented authentication type of JWT Token storing in cookies(HttpOnly cookie), later verifying from the server(Implemenation below)
+- Implemented Logger functionality.
+The logs are being stored at logs.

 ## High Level System Design

 **This System is based on how a client app can handle crud activities for 3rd Party App.
 The flow behind the app is**